Unsupported features

 Script tag

-In Flex, developers can define fields and methods on an MXML class using a <mx:Script>
+In Flex, developers can declare fields and methods on an MXML class using a <mx:Script>

 tag.
 This is currently unsupported in MXHX.
 Support for scripts involves integrating a custom Haxe language parser (that will need to be written in Haxe) because the Haxe macro interpreter can only parse expressions inside methods.